-IEEE 802 also requested that 3GPP RAN specify LAA Rel.14 to accommodate partial sub-frames of one OFDM symbol duration in order to minimize channel wastage resulting from coarse sub-frame granularity in LAA.
-IEEE 802 understands from 3GPP RAN1’s response to Issue 1 that shorter sub-frames are under consideration in Release 14, and these shorter sub-frames may also be available to LAA systems.
-The definition and use of shorter sub-frames in LAA Release 14 will satisfy our concerns.
+IEEE 802 is pleased to note that 3GPP may be in a position to adopt IEEE 802’s suggestions for stopping LAA transmission as soon as transmission of useful data is complete once support for increased number of ending positions in an LAA subframe, as specified in 3GPP RP-170848, is enabled.
+IEEE 802 now believes that this issue is heading towards consensus.
+In the meantime, IEEE 802 requests that:

+3GPP RAN1 notify IEEE 802 on the progress of the work item to incorporate multiple ending positions for LAA along with the granularity of these positions.

+3GPP RAN1 confirm that LAA devices will support these multiple ending positions in a subframe in a mandatory way.

 There is consensus on Issue 7: “Channel access that is obtained using special access mechanisms for high priority data should not be used to transmit lower priority data” but final resolution is subject to the use of shorter sub-frames

-IEEE 802 requested in its Liaison Statement dated 1 August 2016 (IEEE EC-16-0140-01-00EC) for LAA Rel.
+IEEE 802 requested in its Liaison Statement dated 1 August 2016 (IEEE 802 EC-16-0140-01-00EC) for LAA Rel.
 13, the minimum duration be approximated to the next occurring (partial) sub-frame boundary (one of 3/6/9/10/11/12/14 OFDM symbols).
 IEEE 802 further requested, as a compromise, that for future releases of LAA (starting with Rel.
 14), 3GPP should define partial sub-frames with a finer granularity including the provision for a sub-frame with 1 OFDM symbol.

-3GPP RAN1 responded in its Liaison Statement to IEEE 802 dated November 2016 (R1-1613770) by noting that the choice of size of the partial subframes to be used is also a function of the specification impact for considering many different sizes, eNB and UE implementation complexity and also the incremental gains that can be obtained.
-IEEE 802 is satisfied with 3GPP RAN1’s response at this time on the basis that minimum duration needed to transmit is always interpreted according to commonly understood definitions of minimum.
+3GPP RAN1 responded in its Liaison Statement to IEEE 802 dated November 2016 (3GPP R1-1613770) by noting that the choice of size of the partial subframes to be used is also a function of the specification impact for considering many different sizes, eNB and UE implementation complexity and also the incremental gains that can be obtained.

+IEEE 802 is pleased to note that 3GPP has decided to specify support for multiple starting and ending positions in an LAA subframe, as specified in 3GPP RP-170848.
+IEEE 802 requests that 3GPP RAN1 use this feature to define transmissions of finer granularity (i.e. shorter subframes) in order to better approximate the channel occupancy to the minimum time required to transmit higher priority data, in the case the channel has been obtained using the access mechanisms of the higher priority data, and not allow transmission of lower priority data .

+In the meantime, IEEE 802 requests that:

+3GPP RAN1 notify IEEE 802 on the progress of the work item to incorporate multiple starting and ending positions for LAA and specifically whether it will lead to the provision for shorter subframes.

-3GPP RAN1 again noted (similar to Issue 1) that shorter sub-frames are under consideration in Release 14, and these shorter sub-frames may also be available to LAA systems.
-The definition and use of shorter sub-frames in LAA Release 14 will satisfy IEEE 802’s concerns by reducing the inefficiencies inherent in longer sub-frames.There is not consensus on Issue 8: “The maximum continuous transmission time should be limited to avoid blocking latency sensitive traffic on coexisting networks”, but resolution can result from satisfactory RAN4 testing & deployment experience
+3GPP RAN1 confirm that such multiple starting and ending positions will be supported by LAA devices in a mandatory manner

+There is not consensus on Issue 8: “The maximum continuous transmission time should be limited to avoid blocking latency sensitive traffic on coexisting networks”, but resolution can result from satisfactory RAN4 testing & deployment experience

-IEEE 802 requested in its Liaison Statement dated 1 August 2016 (IEEE EC-16-0140-01-00EC) that LAA Rel.
+IEEE 802 requested in its Liaison Statement dated 1 August 2016 (IEEE 802 EC-16-0140-01-00EC) that LAA Rel.
 13 aligns with the agreement that was achieved at ETSI-BRAN for maximum TXOP.

-3GPP RAN1 responded in its Liaison Statement to IEEE 802 dated November 2016 (R1-1613770) that while IEEE RAN1 may consider alignment with all aspects of the ETSI BRAN specification including MCOT limits it is the responsibility of the eNB to comply with any regional regulations.
+3GPP RAN1 responded in its Liaison Statement to IEEE 802 dated November 2016 (3GPP R1-1613770) that while RAN1 may consider alignment with all aspects of the ETSI BRAN specification including MCOT limits it is the responsibility of the eNB to comply with any regional regulations.